emacsmirror/hotdesk/README.md

 The variable `hotdesk-buffer-deny-label-predicates` contains a list of predicate functions.
-Before assigning a label to a buffer, each function in the list is checked, invoked via `(fn-p buffer label)`.
+Before assigning a label to a buffer, each function in the list is checked.
 If any returns `t`, then the label assignment is skipped.

 Adding your own functions to this list gives you fine-grained control over which labels can be assigned to which frames - your own permission system.
 This helps